GenericMappingTools/pygmt/doc/maintenance.md

 2. Update the version number and sha256 hash on `recipe/meta.yaml`.
 You can get the hash from the [PyPI "Download files" section](https://pypi.org/project/pygmt/#files).
 3. Add or remove any new dependencies (most are probably only `run` dependencies).
-4. Make sure the mimimum support versions of all dependencies are correctly pinned.
+4. Make sure the minimum support versions of all dependencies are correctly pinned.
 5. Make a new branch, commit, and push the changes **to your personal fork**.
 6. Create a PR against the original feedstock main.
 7. Once the CI tests pass, merge the PR or ask a maintainer to do so.